 Current UK downstream users of an EU REACH authorisation held by an EU/EEA company will continue, under UK REACH, to be able to use that substance in accordance with that authorisation after the UK leaves the EU, provided they meet certain notification requirements.
 That element of existing UK/EU/EEA supply chains should therefore not be materially impacted.

 Importantly, EU REACH registrations and authorisations which are pending when UK REACH comes into effect will not be recognised by UK REACH: new applications will need to be made under UK REACH.
-Further HSE guidance is available here.
+Click here for further HSE guidance.

 Given the continued uncertainty around Brexit, businesses should continue to closely monitor developments and seek to identify how they, or their UK-based customers, may be impacted by changing circumstances, including the potential implementation of UK REACH.